mheap/nexmo-developer/_documentation/en/voice/sip/overview.md

 You can use either [Real-time Transport Protocol](https://en.wikipedia.org/wiki/Real-time_Transport_Protocol) (RTP) or [Secure Real-time Transport Protocol](https://en.wikipedia.org/wiki/Secure_Real-time_Transport_Protocol) (SRTP) for the media exchange with Vonage.
 If there are security and privacy concerns, we highly recommend the use of SIP over TLS, so that the entire communication can be secured.

 For outbound calls, your SIP endpoint must negotiate SRTP automatically in the standard way.
+For inbound calls, see configuration details below.

 > **Note**: Vonage supports a single crypto suite **AES_CM_128_HMAC_SHA1_80**